ZJZAC/awesome-deep-model-IP-protection/README.md

 1. [Robust Watermarking for Deep Neural Networks via Bi-level Optimization](https://openaccess.thecvf.com/content/ICCV2021/papers/Yang_Robust_Watermarking_for_Deep_Neural_Networks_via_Bi-Level_Optimization_ICCV_2021_paper.pdf): inner loop phase optimizes the example-level problem to generate robust exemplars, while the outer loop phase proposes a masked adaptive optimization to achieve the robustness of the projected DNN models | yang2021robust, Yang et al, *ICCV 2021*

 [transferabilty--robustness against attack from APIs]
 1. [WAS MY MODEL STOLEN?
-FEATURE SHARING FOR ROBUST AND TRANSFERABLE WATERMARKS](https://openreview.net/pdf?id=XHxRBwjpEQ): feature extractor is prone to use a part of neurons to identify watermark samples if we directly add watermark samples into the training set.  水印数据和原始数据同分布和非同分布都可以，Jia 是OOD？ | ICLR2020 submission
+FEATURE SHARING FOR ROBUST AND TRANSFERABLE WATERMARKS](https://openreview.net/pdf?id=XHxRBwjpEQ): feature extractor is prone to use a part of neurons to identify watermark samples if we directly add watermark samples into the training set.  水印数据和原始数据同分布和非同分布都可以，Jia 是OOD？ 对entangled的改进 | ICLR2020 submission

 ### Security